Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering

 where $p(\pi_i)$ is the observed probability of appearance of the ordinal pattern $\pi_i$ in the time series $X$.

-Analogously to local Shannon entropy, we define \emph{local permutation entropy} for a given point in the sequence $X = (x_i)_{i=1}^n$ as follows:
+Analogously to the local Shannon entropy, we define \emph{local permutation entropy} for a given point in the sequence $X = (x_i)_{i=1}^n$ as follows:

-where $X_{j-K,j+K}$ denotes the fragment of the sequence $X$ that includes $2K + 1$ consecutive elements from $x_{j-K}$ to $x_{j+K}$, inclusive.
+where $X_{j-L,j+L}$ denotes the fragment of the sequence $X$ that includes $2L + 1$ consecutive elements from $x_{j-L}$ to $x_{j+L}$, inclusive.